jonascarpay/frecently/README.md

 Extremely simple CLI tool for maintaining a [frecency](https://en.wikipedia.org/wiki/Frecency) history.

 The intended use case is to add a frecency-based search history to CLI tools like [dmenu](https://tools.suckless.org/dmenu/), [rofi](https://github.com/davatorium/rofi), or [fzf](https://github.com/junegunn/fzf).
+It also allows you to easily emulate popular directory-jumping tools like [autojump](https://github.com/wting/autojump) or [z](https://github.com/rupa/z).

 ### Examples